Congratulations! You’ve gotten your first job. Here are some things to keep in mind.

 - Retirement Plan.
 These plans come with a variety of names/numbers, like 401k, 403b, 457b.
 They are all ways for you as an employee to set aside money from your paycheck now, for your future later.
 Many times, employers also contribute on your behalf.
 They may contribute an automatic 3% of your paycheck whether you participate or not.
 Or their contribution level may vary based on whether you also contribute.
 Check with your employer on what their policy is.
 Talk to your financial professional about your situation and whether you should participate – these plans can be some of the best ways of saving towards retirement.

 - Group Life Insurance and/or Group Disability Insurance.
 Many times an employer will offer life insurance free to you, valued at a set amount like $25,000 or one time your annual salary.
 In addition you can often add additional insurance onto this that you pay for, called supplemental insurance.
 Again, check with your financial professional on what levels of participation might make sense for you.

 - Open Enrollment.
 Open enrollment is the time your employer gives for you to elect your benefits for the year.
 When you are a new employee, you have a period of “open enrollment” right when you first start.
-Then, annually, open enrollment occurs at a set time, and often runs for about 2 weeks, at which time you must choose your level of participation.
+Then, annually, open enrollment occurs at a set time, and often runs for about 2 weeks, at which time you must choose your level of participation for the following year.
 For some of the benefits I mention above, like your retirement plan, you may be able to adjust your participation levels throughout the year.
-But for other benefits like health or life insurance, you typically can’t adjust your participation except during the open enrollment time.
+But for other benefits like health or life insurance, you typically can’t adjust your participation except during the open enrollment time unless your life circumstances change.
 Talk to your employer about what your open enrollment period is, and ask them for help in understanding the benefits you have to choose from if you don’t know what they are.

 These are just a few of the practical considerations to keep in mind when starting your first job.
 And again, congratulations!
 You’re starting an exciting period of life as you develop your professional life!